AndersRobstad/pdfmailer/README.md

 ## Format the mail

+All variables can be found in the _index.ts_ file.

-- Change the messagePlainText and messageHtml variables in the index.ts file to fit your event
+- Change the messagePlainText and messageHtml variables to fit your event.
-- Change replyTo email if neccesary
+- Change _replyTo_ email if neccesary
-- Change to subjecy if neccesary
+- Change the _subject_ if neccesary

 ## Get the files you need